 - All photographs held on file (both electronic and paper) of the pupils exist in accordance with the DPA. - Photographs and videos of the pupils taken during the year to promote the school for publicity use in the prospectus or in other printed material will be subject to consent by the parents.
-Images being used will portray the pupils appropriately attired. - Digital video recordings may be made at various functions or of class activities.
-These can help encourage creativity, motivate and enthuse pupils and improve communication, team-working skills and may be used for assessment purposes. - Photographs of school staff will only be used with the consent of that staff member. - Photographs taken for the purpose of journalism are exempt from the DPA and on all occasions the pupils will be aware that their photograph may be used. - Photographs or film footage by parents or guardians of their children at school events is permitted under an exemption in the DPA. - The use of camera phones or the internet to send offensive photographs to other pupils is not permitted and will be dealt with under the Discipline Code. - Any incident of improper use of photographs should be reported to the Designated Teacher immediately.
+Images being used will portray the pupils appropriately attired. - When parental permission is given for a pupil's image to be shared via social media, that child will not be individually named. - Digital video recordings may be made at various functions or of class activities.
+These can help encourage creativity, motivate and enthuse pupils and improve communication, team-working skills and may be used for assessment purposes. - Photographs of school staff will only be used with the consent of that staff member. - Photographs taken for the purpose of journalism are exempt from the DPA and on all occasions the pupils will be aware that their photograph may be used. - Photographs or film footage by parents or guardians of their children at school events is permitted under an exemption in the DPA. - Junior School pupils are not permitted to have or use personal electronic devices at school. - Any incident of improper use of photographs should be reported to the Designated Teacher immediately.